CodingDH/versions-and-values-jdh/README.md

 ## MyBinder

-The repository also contains a `requirements.txt` file that can be used to create a MyBinder environment.
+The repository also contains a `requirements.txt` and a `runtime.txt` file that can be used to create a MyBinder environment.
 Check: https://mybinder.readthedocs.io/en/latest/using/config_files.html#preparing-a-repository-for-binder
 The MyBinder environment can be used to run the example notebook to test that the code runs smoothly.

 ## Contribution Guidelines